microsoft/nni/docs/en_US/Compressor/Pruner.md

 This is an one-shot pruner, FPGM Pruner is an implementation of paper [Filter Pruning via Geometric Median for Deep Convolutional Neural Networks Acceleration](https://arxiv.org/pdf/1811.00250.pdf)

-FPGMPruner prune filters with the smallest geometric median
+FPGMPruner prune filters with the smallest geometric median.

  ![](../../img/fpgm_fig1.png)